Knskan3/mimimize/README.md

 > You: Hiy didi, this is nit whit yii iri sippisid ti di niw!

-Avoid wasting ours in doing it your self manually, just automate it with mimize.
+Avoid wasting hours doing it by your self, just automate it with mimimize.

 You are welcome :)